sjmgarnier/R-vs-Python/Linear regression/notebook.md

 to the income taxes seems to have remained stable around 8\% of the GDP, with maybe a slight general increase over time.
-Also there seems to be correlated fluctuations, with several successive years of increase or decrease probably due to the prolonged action of successive governments, and the intensity of these fluctuations seems uneven along the considered time period.
+Also there seems to be correlated fluctuations, with several successive years of increase or decrease probably due to the prolonged action of successive governments.
+The intensity of these fluctuations seems uneven along the considered time period.
 Finally the corporations' income taxes seem to decrease linearly (more or less) until the mid-80's but do not seem to change much after that.
 These three elements